 She joined Cornerstone Barristers in October 2019 and has been accepting instructions since 1 April 2020.

-In her first seat, Olivia was supervised by Philip Coppel QC, during which time she gained experience of a range of areas including public, commercial, data protection, and election law and assisted in cases such as the SNP's judicial review challenge of its exclusion from the leaders' debate by ITV.
+During pupillage, Olivia was supervised by Philip Coppel QC, Ed Grant, Emmaline Lambert and Rob Williams.
+She carried out work for her supervisors, members of Chambers and her own clients in a range of areas including public, housing, commercial, and data protection law, and assisted in cases such as the SNP's judicial review challenge of its exclusion from the leaders' debate by ITV.